 Q. What degree opportunities are available through the College of Nursing?

 A. We currently offer a Bachelor Science in Nursing (B.S.N.) as well as an MSN: traditional BSN, second degree BSN, select BSN, RN-to-BSN, RN-to-MSN. and an MSN in Nursing Education.
 Our traditional, second degree, and select BSN programs are offered in Bryan-College Station; the second degree BSN program is also offered in Round Rock.
 The RN-to-BSNor MSN and the MSN in Nursing Education are both offered online.

 Graduate programs that are planned for the very near future include: Family Nurse Practitioner and Clinical Nurse Specialist.
 Please refer to the TAMHSC website for updates on these programs as they become available.

 Q. Where are you located?

-A. We currently have campuses in Bryan-College Station and Round Rock.
+A. We currently have campuses in Bryan-College Station, Round Rock, and McAllen.

 Q. How do I become a registered nurse?

 A. Students who complete the undergraduate program will graduate with a Bachelor of Science in nursing (B.S.N.) and are then eligible to take the National Council Licensure Examination (NCLEX-RN).
 Upon successful completion of the NCLEX-RN, students are awarded their Registered Nurse license.

 Q. I already have a bachelor’s degree.
 How long will it take me to get my B.S.N.?